goldman-gp-ebi/SWAMPy/README.md

 but other whitespace characters or special characters could cause a bug.

 - Note that the reads in the fastq files are both shuffled by a randomly chosen permutation.

+- The option 'dirichlet_1' relates to how numbers of reads for each genome and for each amplicon are drawn.
+At the moment this is done using multiple Multinomial(N_genome, p) draws, where p is drawn once from a Dirichlet(\alpha * c) distribution.
+Here c is a scalar, the amplicon_pseudocounts number, and \alpha is a vector, scaled to have length 1, goverened by the amplicon_distribution file.
+N_genome is the number of reads for each genome, this is taken from the genome_abundances file.
+In the future, slightly different methods of taking these draws may be possible, so this method is called 'dirichlet_1'.

 ## How it works